-The Wirral Safeguarding Children Board (WSCB) have developed a new model for working with children, young people and their families across levels 3 and 4 (Team Around the Family, Child in Need and Child Protection) of the Wirral Continuum of Need.
+The Wirral Safeguarding Children Partnership (WSCP) developed a model for working with children, young people and their families across levels 3 and 4 (Team Around the Family, Child in Need and Child Protection) of the Wirral Continuum of Need.

 The SFEF model was developed by a multi-agency group of professionals in partnership with Professor Jan Horwath from Sheffield University and has been informed by the real experiences of families.
-Following successful launch events in the summer of 2017 the model launched in October 2017.
+The model was launched across the Wirral partnership in October 2017.

-Please note all Supporting Families Enhancing Futures and SFEF materials are copyright to the Wirral Safeguarding Children Board and may only be used by professionals in WSCB partner agencies.
+Please note all Supporting Families Enhancing Futures and SFEF materials are copyright to the Wirral Safeguarding Children Partnership and may only be used by professionals in WSCP partner agencies.

 Introduction, Practice Guidance and Prompt Sheets

-The Multi-agency Guidance documents details the SFEF model and how it supports professionals working with families in the Team Around the Family, Child in Need and Child Protection frameworks.
+The Multi-agency Guidance documents details the SFEF model and how it supports professionals working with families in the Early Help, Child in Need and Child Protection frameworks.

 The beginners guide to SFEF presents the principles and themes of the model including its aims, the responsibilities of staff and how the model aims to improve the lives of children, adults and families